Book publishing in Canada is a $1.9 billion industry, with nearly two-thirds of revenues generated in Ontario.1

 - In 2012, Canadian publishers paid out $382 million in salaries, wages and benefits, a 2.7% increase from 2010.
 Ontario publishers accounted for $256 million, or 67%, of these wages, salaries and benefits in 2012.4

 (N.B.
 Unless otherwise noted, the following figures include all book publishers in Canada, including both domestically-owned and foreign-owned.)

-- A recent study revealed that, in 2011, Ontario-based, Canadian-owned book publishers earned just over $319 million in total revenue.8
+- A recent study revealed that in 2011, Ontario-based, Canadian-owned book publishers earned just over $319 million in total revenue.7

-- In 2013, nationwide sales of print books through traditional channels decreased 3% in volume compared to 2012 levels.
-Canadian-owned publishers reported a sales volume of 3.8 million units, with corresponding retail sales revenues of $52.4 million.
-This represented a decrease of 14% in units sold and a 15% decrease in sales revenue from 2012.
-The average list price for trade paperbacks from Canadian-owned publishers remained steady at $17.99 in 2013, while list prices for mass market paperbacks increased marginally over the same period to $7.42 from $7.37.12
+- In 2015, nationwide sales of print books through traditional channels stayed relatively flat compared to 2014 levels.
+Canadian-owned publishers reported a sales volume of 1.98 million units, with corresponding retail sales revenues of $34.2 million.
+This represented a decrease of 11% in units sold and a 4.6% decrease in sales revenue from 2014.
+The average list price for trade and mass market paperbacks from Canadian-owned publishers remained steady at $18.75 and $12.15 in 2015.11

-- Juvenile Fiction was the best-selling genre in Canada in 2013, with a 19% share of sales dollar value and 27% of sales volume based on sales through traditional book retailers.
-General Fiction came in second with a 14% share of sales value and 13% share of sales volume.
-Foreign-owned-publishers generated a high proportion of these sales.
+- Juvenile Fiction was the best-selling genre in Canada in 2015, with a 29.6% share of total unit sales through traditional book retailers, representing 20% of the value of the total book market.
+General Fiction came in second with a 28% share of units sold, and the same percentage in sales volume.12 Foreign-owned publishers generated a high proportion of these sales.